Best Time to Visit Russia

 Dates to save

-Last week of April—first week of May: Grand Opening of Peterhof’s Fountains (St Petersburg only)
+- Last week of April—first week of May: Grand Opening of Peterhof’s Fountains (Saint Petersburg only)

 Locals’ advice: Exploring the great outdoors can be difficult in March and April when the fluctuating temperatures create puddles of thawing snow which then freeze over.
 May, on the other hand, offers clear skies, clear streets and attractions that are still reasonably clear of crowds.
 The last weeks of May are arguably the best time to visit Russia.